Information Services and Disabled Users

-- Six accessible study rooms in the Main Library for sole use by disabled students, two in the Norren and Kenneth Murray Library and one in the Mary Bruke Building (through electronic booking system).
+- Seven accessible study rooms in the Main Library for sole use by disabled students, two in the Norren and Kenneth Murray Library and one in the Murchison Building (through electronic booking system).

 - Accessible study rooms in the Main Library for individual occupancy for one year by a specific disabled student.

 - Books can be transferred free of charge from the Site Libraries to the Main Library for students if they find it more accessible.

 To discuss any of the above please contact the Student Disability Service.

 Disability Advice for Staff